Lansing McLoskey: Education

-During this time, McLoskey met, dated and married his wife, Kathleen Jordan.
-In 1995, the couple moved to Boston both to pursue degrees: McLoskey, a Ph.D. at Harvard, and his wife, her undergraduate, master's degree and artist diploma in opera performance.
-As a composition student at Harvard, McLoskey studied with Mario Davidovsky and Bernard Rands.
-He also continued to pursue his love for early music and his interest in contemporary Danish music and composers.
+During this time, McLoskey met, dated, and married his wife, Kathleen Jordan.
+In 1995, the couple moved to Boston, both to pursue degrees: McLoskey, a Ph.D. at Harvard, and his wife, her undergraduate, master's degree and artist diploma in opera performance.
+As a composition student at Harvard, McLoskey studied with Rands and Mario Davidovsky.
+He also continued to pursue early music and his interest in contemporary Danish music and composers.
 He took courses in early music performance at the Longy School of Music, studied voice with mezzo-soprano Laurie Monahan of Ensemble P.A.N.
-(Project Ars Nova) fame, published a book on 20th century Danish composers, presented papers and published an article on 20th century Danish music, and was awarded the Einar & Eva Haugen Award for Scandinavian Studies.
+(Project Ars Nova), published a book on 20th-century Danish composers, presented papers and published an article on 20th-century Danish music, and was awarded the Einar & Eva Haugen Award for Scandinavian Studies.

-After having three children while still pursuing all these interests, his wife told him, “You can’t be a composer, singer, conductor, musicologist, and a father and husband.
-Something’s got to give.”
-Accordingly, he cut back on his early music performance and all his Danish musical research.
-Still, McLoskey remained busy with a variety of projects, including writing his dissertation; giving private lessons; teaching at Harvard, Wellesley, and Longy; holding two church jobs as a singer and organist; and running a skateboard company called Latter-Day Skates for eight years.
+After having three children while he pursued all these interests, his wife told McLoskey, “You can't be a composer, singer, conductor, musicologist, and a father and husband.
+Something's got to give.”
+Accordingly, he cut back on his early music performance and Danish musical research.
+Still, McLoskey remained busy writing his dissertation; giving private lessons; teaching at Harvard, Wellesley, and Longy; holding two church jobs as a singer and organist; and running a skateboard company, Latter-Day Skates, for eight years.

 Personal life

 McLoskey married Kathleen Jordan in 1995.
-They have three children: Kyrie, born 1996; twins Degan and Kai, born 1999.
-As a practicing member of the LDS Church, McLoskey does not smoke or drink alcohol or coffee.
+They have three children.
+A member of the LDS Church, McLoskey does not smoke or drink alcohol or coffee.
 He is an avid surfer, cyclist, and fly fisherman.